 With the use of photos and video clips you’ve compiled together throughout your relationship, create a short film which details its timeline.
 Your first holiday, the first time you met each other’s parents, your first house together; all good material.

 For extra brownie points, see if you can hire out a cinema screen for half an hour, giving you the chance to showcase your handiwork.
 Friends and family could be let in through a rear door in secret, ready to watch the proposal once the credits start rolling.
+And just when it ends, and when you can see that she is emotional, pop out the ring that you got from a trusted jeweller (perhaps one like Sol Diamonds) and ask THE QUESTION.
+It is bound to make her feel special.

 The Ski Lift